-On March 10, 2017, the Company acquired 100% of the outstanding shares of Lightlife Foods Holdings, Inc. ("Lightlife"), a privately held U.S. based corporation engaged in the production and distribution of plant protein products.
+On March 10, 2017, the Company acquired 100% of the outstanding shares of Lightlife Foods Holdings, Inc. ("Lightlife"), a privately held U.S. based corporation engaged in the production and distribution of refrigerated plant protein products.

-Recognized goodwill is attributable to the skills, talent and artisanal expertise of Lightlife's work force and the Company's leadership position in the fast-growing plant protein market.
-The amount of goodwill expected to be deductible for tax purposes is \$6.1 million.
+Recognized goodwill is attributable to the skills, talent and artisanal expertise of Lightlife's workforce and leadership position in the fast-growing plant protein market.
+The amount of goodwill deductible for tax purposes is \$6.1 million.

-The fair value of consideration transferred for the acquisition of Lightlife consists of the following:
+The fair value of consideration transferred for the acquisition consists of the following: